lahirumanulanka/ann-visual-emotion/docs/genai_findings.md

 -->

 ## 1. Objective
-Augment the existing emotion recognition dataset with high-quality, labeled synthetic facial expression images to reach a larger, more balanced corpus while maintaining quality, diversity, and ethical safeguards.
+Use controllably generated (GenAI) synthetic facial expression images to (a) expand and balance the training corpus and (b) measurably improve downstream model generalization (macro F1 / balanced accuracy) while preserving semantic fidelity, demographic diversity, and ethical safeguards.
+The synthetic program is considered SUCCESS only if it yields statistically significant accuracy / macro F1 gains versus a real‑only baseline without inflating calibration error or increasing misclassification concentration in minority classes.

 ## 2. Target & Scope
 | Aspect | Value / Strategy |